Step 1 of 6 City

 📚 Data Sources & Methodology

-Body Type / BMI: CDC National Health and Nutrition Examination Survey (NHANES) 2017–2020, Prevalence of Obesity and Severe Obesity Among Adults.
+Body Type / BMI: CDC NHANES 2017–2020 ↗, Prevalence of Obesity and Severe Obesity Among Adults.

 Methodology: Filters are applied sequentially as multipliers to the base metro male population.
 Each multiplier represents the proportion of men meeting that criterion based on national survey data.
 Results are estimates and may vary by local demographics.